Support and services

-Student mentors are current students that are eager to help you adjust to uni life, get to know your campus, find the right support services for you, and generally share their own experiences.
+UON Peer Mentors are current students that are eager to help you adjust to uni life, get to know your campus, find the right support services for you, and generally share their own experiences.

 Mentors will be available to help you through the orientation period and for the first six weeks of semester until you settle in.

 Orientation is a great opportunity for you to discover campus life, explore the campus and meet staff and students.
 During Orientation we offer a wide range of information sessions, tours, academic workshops and social activities to help you connect with your new community.
 Have a look at the New Students section for more information.